My Life Stories

 I also have many fond memories associated with my Rangefinder: my girlfriend, now wife [photo]; our friends; our backcountry trips and climbs; and our bring-your-own-slides shows.
 Social media had a different meaning then.
 We met in real life, insta and selfie were not words, and influencer was not a job title.

-After I digitize my Alaska outdoor adventure slides [photo] this year, I plan to post some on Flickr.
+After I digitize my Alaska wilderness slides [photo] this year, I plan to post the photos here.
+I'll also post selected photos on Flickr.
 I’m eager to see my trips again through my 29-to-31 year-old eyes [photo].
 My trips included treks in the Arctic National Wildlife Refuge, Gates of the Arctic, and Denali National Park, climbs in the Alaska Range, Chugach Mountains, Talkeetna Mountains, Kenai Mountains and Seward Peninsula Mountains, and an ocean kayaking trip in the Prince William Sound.

 1985-2000: Marriage, Children, Relocations